 Stay out of the spreader.
-If it's necessary to enter the spreader, return to the shop, empty body, turn off all power, set vehicle brakes, lock engine starting switch and remove keys AWARNING before entering.
+If it's necessary to enter the hopper, return to the shop, empty body, turn off all power, set vehicle brakes, lock engine starting switch and remove keys before entering.
 Tag all controls to prohibit operation.
 Tags should be placed, and later removed, only by person working in the body.
-Failure to comply with this requirement could result in death or serious injury.